DoTheEvo/selfhosted-apps-docker/_knowledge-base/mounting_network_share_linux.md

     the block device we want to work with
   * format the sdx directly, no need for sdx1 partitioning if all the space is used.
-    It makes lsblk output cleaner, where iscsi devices easily recognizable.
+    It makes lsblk output cleaner, when iscsi devices are easily recognizable.
   * `sudo mkfs.ext4 /dev/sdx -L test_2`
 * **mount** the share somewhere and **take ownership**
   * `sudo mkdir /mnt/test_2`